Configuration Wizard

 The integration needs to determine:

-This is done with the help of a weather forecast sensor.
 Home Assistant provides various weather integrations that should work well.
 See this official list of weather integrations and this community guide to weather integrations for help choosing one.

-I’ve tested the following weather integrations successfully:
+The following weather integrations have been tested successfully:

-To determine if the weather is hot enough to require sun protection, the integration needs today’s maximum temperature.
-Unfortunately, some weather forecast services only provide the maximum temperature for the remaining hours of the day.
-To compensate, this integration switches to the next day’s temperature reading starting at 16:00 (afternoon).
+Some weather forecast services only provide minimum/maximum temperatures for the remaining hours of the day.
+To compensate, this integration switches to the next day’s temperature reading starting at 16:00 (afternoon) to determine the maximum, and 30 minutes before sunrise to determine the minimum.

 The integration considers the following current weather conditions as the sun is shining (as reported by the weather forecast service):